Mixtera: A Data Plane for Foundation Model Training: Implementation

 Each C++ worker thread maintains a local index for a subset of the data.
 For each row (interval), each worker constructs a C++-representation of the \texttt{MixtureKey}, inserts the interval into its local index under this key, maintaining sorted order within each file's interval list.
 After parallel processing, the local indices are merged, combining interval lists while preserving their sorted order.
 In the end, we convert the index to Python objects, which often is the most expensive operation of this process.

-\textbf{Chunk generation.} A mixture in \mixtera{} is represented as a mapping from \texttt{MixtureKey}s to their target proportions within a chunk.
-Given a chunk size that describes how many samples each chunk should contain, these proportions are converted to absolute counts following the largest remainders quota method.
-Users can set a mixture to be \emph{strict}, requiring exact proportions, or \emph{best-effort}, allowing to continue to generate chunks even if the mixture cannot be exactly fulfilled.
-The chunk generation algorithm (\Cref{alg:chunk-generation}) iteratively constructs chunks that conform to the current mixture.
-This algorithm supports dynamic mixture, as the mixture can be changed between chunks.
+\revB{\textbf{Chunk generation.} As defined in~\Cref{subsec:design-overview}, a chunk $\mathcal{C}_h$ is abstractly a collection of $c$ samples conforming to mixture $M: \mathcal{K} \rightarrow [0,1]$.} \revB{In implementation, $\mathcal{C}_h$ contains only interval pointers $(f, [i,j), \hat{k})$ rather than materializing samples.
+Given $M$ and chunk size $c$, ~\Cref{alg:chunk-generation} constructs $\mathcal{C}_h$ such that for each mixture key $k \in \mathcal{K}$, the number of samples with component keys matching $k$ approximates $M(k) \cdot c$.} Users can set a mixture to be \emph{strict}, requiring exact proportions, or \emph{best-effort} (continue to generate chunks even if the mixture cannot be exactly fulfilled). \revB{The algorithm iterates through each $k \in \mathcal{K}$, identifies all matching component keys $\hat{k}$ in the \texttt{ChunkerIndex}, and extracts intervals until the target count is reached.} This algorithm supports dynamic mixture, as the mixture can be changed between chunks.

-Similar to the \texttt{ChunkerIndex}, a chunk is also structured as a hierarchical dict with keys and files pointing to lists of ranges.
-This chunk can be parsed on a training node by loading the sample ranges from the files (\Cref{subsec:design-clientside}).
-While the \texttt{ChunkerIndex} uses all properties/values as \texttt{MixtureKey}s (component keys), a chunk's keys are identical to the mixture's keys, which might only contain a subset of properties.

 For each key in the mixture, the algorithm keeps track of how many samples we still need to put into the chunk that is currently being generated (\texttt{remaining\_sizes}).
 For each key in the mixture (line 6), it checks whether it matches a component key in the chunker index (lines 7-8).
 If we find a match, we try and obtain samples (ranges) from the \texttt{ChunkerIndex} for this component key (lines 9+).
+A call to obtain samples for a component key can return fewer samples than requested, e.g., if we are looking for JavaScript data and we need 5 samples, but we only have 3 JavaScript/MIT licensed samples, the according component key can only return 3 samples. \revM{Requesting $n$ samples is implemented as requesting $m$ intervals (from potentially multiple files) such that the overall number of samples in the returned list of intervals is $\leq n$.} The lists of intervals per file are merged into the existing sorted list of intervals.